 MyLab Lessons modules are automatically submitted when the entire module is complete.
 They can also be manually submitted from within the simulation.

-Assignments must be fully submitted to receive credit.
+Assignments must be fully submitted under the correct assignment to receive credit.
 Students are responsible for ensuring their correct work was successfully submitted.
 All applicable late penalties will be applied for late submissions or submissions of missing work.

 The integrity of the classes offered by any academic institution solidifies the foundation of its mission and cannot be sacrificed to expediency, ignorance, or blatant fraud.
 Therefore, the instructor will enforce rigorous standards of academic integrity in all aspects and assignments of this course.